ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ## Deep Links 🔥

-^ The navigation compoennt can generate deep link intent filters for you
+^ The navigation component can generate deep link intent filters for you

 ^ Declare the relevant graph in your manifest